berkslv/algorithms/README.md

 # Algorithms

-Solutions to algorithms and data structures problems on leetcode with Python
+Solutions to algorithms and data structures problems on leetcode and hackerrank with Python

+### Leetcode

 | Id  | Name                                                                   | Diff   | Tag            |
 | --- | ---------------------------------------------------------------------- | ------ | -------------- |